History of AT&T: Recent developments (2013–present)

 As a result of planned cost cutting programs, the sale of Warner Bros.
 Interactive Entertainment was proposed, but ultimately abandoned due to COVID-19 related growth in the Gaming industry, as well as a positive reception to upcoming DC Comics, Lego Star Wars, and Harry Potter titles from fans and critics.

 Crunchyroll was sold to Sony's Funimation for US$1.175 billion in December 2020, with the acquisition closing in August 2021.

 On December 25, 2020, a bombing in Nashville, Tennessee, caused AT&T service outages across the U.S., but primarily in Middle Tennessee.
 Cellular, wireline telephone, Internet, and U-verse television services were affected due to infrastructure damage to an AT&T service facility located near the blast site.

 In January 2021, AT&T announced that, due to the COVID-19 pandemic, around 300 jobs might get affected as it was planning to cut its workforce in Slovakia.

 On February 25, 2021, AT&T announced that it would spin-off DirecTV, U-Verse TV, and DirecTV Stream into a separate entity, selling a 30% stake to TPG Capital (owners of Astound Broadband cable), while retaining a 70% stake in the new standalone company.
 The deal was closed on August 2, 2021.

 In May 2021, AT&T announced it will spin off WarnerMedia which will merge with Discovery, Inc. for $43 billion.
 The merger was completed on April 8, 2022.
+The acquisition of Time Warner has been calculated to have lost AT&T shareholders $47 billion, as AT&T was worth $109 billion when the deal closed and the stake AT&T shareholders received of Warner Bros Discovery amounted to less than $20 billion.

 Electronic Arts, who were a bidder in the proposed sale of Warner Bros Interactive Entertainment, purchased the mobile gaming studio Playdemic from WBIE for US$1.4 billion in June 2021.

 On December 21, 2021, AT&T announced that they had agreed to sell Xandr (and AppNexus) to Microsoft for an undisclosed price, subject to customary closing conditions, including regulatory reviews.
+The deal was completed in June 2022.

+On February 22, 2024, cellular service was disrupted across the United States with "millions" unable to connect to the cellular network.
+Municipalities reported that AT&T customers were unable to place calls to emergency services, even when using their phone's SOS capability.
+The blackout prompted the FBI and Department of Homeland Security to launch investigations into the possibility of a cyber attack being the cause of the blackout.
+AT&T however later claimed that it wasn't the result of a cyber attack, but rather a poorly timed server update Users were later compensated credit as a result of the outage.
+In March, the FCC opened an investigation into the outage.

+On September 30, 2024, AT&T announced that it would selling its remaining 70% stake in DirecTV to TPG.
+The sale was completed on July 2, 2025.